wgnr/el-pope-e-commerce/README.md

 The App should be able in the url http://localhost:3000/

 ## Live demo
-A link to heroku is provided -> [Live Demo](http://elpope.herokuapp.com/).
+A link to heroku is provided -> [Live Demo](https://elpope.herokuapp.com/).

 Consider that my Firebase project may not be available by the moment you are seeing this.
-A live demo video is available in this link.
-YOUTUBE
+A live demo video is available [in this link](https://youtu.be/yCoaqAGXvjg).

 # Some comments
 * Slightly responsive, not 100% optimized for mobile resolutions.